Tudat/tudat/_sources/installation/setupDevMacOs.rst.txt

 .. _setupDevelopmentEnvironmentMacOs:

-Install on Mac OS X
+Install on macOS
 -------------------
 This section of the guide refers to the installation of the IDE under Mac OS.
-These instructions should work for all versions of Mac OS X. You may need to give the Administrator password when installing some programs, depending on your user settings.
+These instructions should work for all versions of macOS.
+You may need to give the Administrator password when installing some programs, depending on your user settings.

 CMake
 ~~~~~